django-stars/frontend-docs/docs/api/sendingRequests.md

 ### ~~endpoint~~
-Requesr endoint Url.
+Request endoint URL.
-Note that this url will be concated with [baseURL](/frontend-docs/docs/api/api_instance#baseurl)
+Note that this url will be concatenated with [baseURL](/frontend-docs/docs/api/api_instance#baseurl).

 :::caution